oacore/about/data/ref-audit.md

 * Outputs published in a journal or in conference proceedings with an ISSN number.
 * Outputs accepted for publication after 1 April 2016.

-The policy stipulates that to be eligible for submission to REF 2021, these outputs must be deposited a repository (institutional, subject, or a repository service) within a specified timeframe.
+The policy stipulates that to be eligible for submission to REF 2021, these outputs must be deposited in  a repository (institutional, subject, or a repository service) within a specified timeframe.
 More specifically:
-* Outputs accepted for publication from 1 April 2016 to 31 March 2018 must be deposited no later than three months after the **date of publication**.
+* Outputs accepted for publication from 1 April 2016 to 31 March 2018 must be
+  deposited no later  than three months after the **date of publication**.
-* Outputs accepted for publication from 1 April 2018 to 31 December 2020 must be deposited no later than three months after the **date of acceptance**.
+* Outputs accepted for publication from 1 April 2018 to 31 December 2020 must be
+  deposited no later  than three months after the **date of acceptance**.

 For more details of the policy please see [REF Guidance on Submissions](https://www.ref.ac.uk/media/1092/ref-2019_01-guidance-on-submissions.pdf), paragraphs [233 to 255](https://www.ref.ac.uk/media/1092/ref-2019_01-guidance-on-submissions.pdf#REF_Guidance%20on%20Submissions.indd%3A223%3A62).